Mother of Sorrows Church provides a beautiful, peaceful space for worship.

 History of Mother of Sorrows Church

 in the mid-1800s, Put-in-Bay was becoming home to more and more permanent residents.
-After the conclusion of the War of 1812, Put-in-Bay starting attracting more and more interest thanks in part to its prime wine-making conditions and picturesque setting.
-Founders such as Jose DeRivera and Vallentine Dollar were instrumental in charting the development for the Put-in-Bay we see today.
+After the conclusion of the War of 1812, Put-in-Bay started attracting more and more interest thanks in part to its prime wine-making conditions and picturesque setting.
+Founders such as Jose DeRivera and Vallentine Dollar were instrumental in charting the development of the Put-in-Bay we see today.

 The impressive rose window, which illuminates the sanctuary of Mother Of Sorrows Church Sunday mornings, is enhanced by the beautiful stonework.
 The grounds also include the sanctuary and a gorgeous lawn and flowers to welcome worshippers.